AlGokk/PrivateBlockchainJS/README.md

 ## Testing The App

 The project is build as an `express.js` app with endpoints that are defined in `BlockchainController.js`.
-To start the server, simply build and and then run the `Dockerfile`.
+To start the server, simply build and and then run the `Dockerfile` or just run `node app.js`.

 ### Step 1: `getBlockByHeight`